ericswpark/discord_mass_delete_bot/README.md

 ```

  - Tell the bot to nuke everything with `!deleteall` and watch the messages disappear!
 The typing indicator comes on to show that the bot is working.
  - If the bot is done the typing indicator for the bot should go away.
-Repeat, as the bot can only do 100 messages (for now).

-## To-do

- - Check timestamp and delete messages older than X days
- - Delete more than 100 messages at once
- - Less permissions would be better :/
- - Properly support OAuth so that users don't have to add the bot like in the usage above
- - Make the bot asynchronous so that it can work in more than one channel at a time